shabeer-ali-m/jPut/README.md

         dataName:'',        //object name if the json data is in specified object jsonData:projects,      //(jsonData/ajax_url) is required	your json data to append/prepend ajax_url:'http://yourdomain.com/data.json',      //ajax:Specifies the URL to send the request to.
-Default is the current page ajax_data:'',      //ajax:specifies data to be sent to the server ajax_type:'',      //ajax:specifies the type of request.
-(GET or POST) name:'template1',   //*required field	jput template name
+Default is the current page name:'template1',   //*required field	jput template name
         limit:0,            //default:0         limit the number of record to show prepend:false,      //default:false     If you want to prepend data make it true.
-By default data will append done:function(e){
+By default data will append ajax_data:'',      //ajax:specifies data to be sent to the server ajax_type:'',      //ajax:specifies the type of request.
+(GET or POST) ajax_dataType:'json',   //ajax:you can use 'json' or 'jsonp'.
+By deafult it will be json ajax_jsonpCallback:'',  //ajax:jsonp callback
+        done:function(e){
                             //on success (e will be the json data) },